yuy113/Data-Visualization/README.md

 RadViz visualization will be used to explore the association patterns among all normalized imputed 406 metabolite features in all the observations, and in diseased and healthy groups.
 Identify several strong association groups of metabolite features from 20 metabolite features with lowest paired t test P values(the data combined with diseased group labels saved in \url{feature_20lowestpvalue_diseasegroup.csv}) or associated components from first 20 components in PLS method (the data combined with diseased group labels saved in \url{PLS_20components_diseasegroup.csv}), and associated principal components from first 20 principal components in sPCA method (the data combined with diseased group labels saved in \url{sPCA_20components_diseasegroup.csv}), by RadVis visualization.

-The RadViz visualization on 20 metabolite features with lowest paired t test P values across diseased and healthy groups are shown in the webpage-http://www-edlab.cs.umass.edu/~yyao/Radviz_feature_20lowestpvalue.html
+<a href="http://www-edlab.cs.umass.edu/~yyao/Radviz_feature_20lowestpvalue.html"> The RadViz visualization </a> on 20 metabolite features with lowest paired t test P values across diseased and healthy groups.

-The RadViz visualization on first 20 components in Partial Least Square(PLS) method across diseased and healthy groups are shown in the webpage-http://www-edlab.cs.umass.edu/~yyao/Radviz_20components_pls.html
+<a href="http://www-edlab.cs.umass.edu/~yyao/Radviz_20components_pls.html"> The RadViz visualization </a> on 20 metabolite features with lowest paired t test P values across diseased and healthy groups.

-The RadViz visualization on first 20 principal components in sparse principal component analysis (sPCA) method across diseased and healthy groups are shown in the webpage-http://www-edlab.cs.umass.edu/~yyao/Radviz_20components_sPCA.html
+<a href="http://www-edlab.cs.umass.edu/~yyao/Radviz_20components_sPCA.html"> The RadViz visualization </a>  on first 20 principal components in sparse principal component analysis (sPCA) method across diseased and healthy groups.

 Association and clustering patterns among 20 metabolite features with lowest paired t test p values will be presented by parallel coordinates.
-This visualization is presented in the webpage--http://www-edlab.cs.umass.edu/~yyao/parallel_20features_ttest.html.
+This visualization is presented <a href="http://www-edlab.cs.umass.edu/~yyao/parallel_20features_ttest.html"> here </a>.

 The interactive techniques in this parallel coordinate visualization include selection of lines and moving the 20 axises of metabolite features in order to explore the details of any clustering and association patterns among selected 20 metabolite features.